zimbatm/mdsh/README.md

 ### Contributing

 You are invited to contribute new features, fixes or updates, large or small;
-we are always thrilled to receive pull requests, and do our brest ot process them as fast as we can.
+we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

 ## License